-This is not the only way to take an emotional risk, but oftentimes, when I would ask myself how can I take an emotional risk with this, the answer was, "Okay, I could get a little personal with it."
-So, instead of talking about habits, I could think about, "Let me see, what's a time that I personally struggled with a habit?
+So oftentimes, this is not the only way to take an emotional risk, but oftentimes when I would ask myself, okay, how can I take am emotional risk with this, the answer was okay, I could get a little personal with it.

+So instead of talking about habits, I could think about, let me see, what's a time that I personally struggled with a habit?
 How could I get even more personal?
-Maybe I can talk about that time recently where I was trying to stop eating junk food."
+Maybe I can talk about that time recently where I was trying to stop eating junk food.

-I'm kind of making this up, but not really because this is not that different from what I actually used to do, and still do.
-I will talk about my own successes and failures.
-Actually, I would pick a specific story from my life, that would illustrate the point I'm trying to make, that would actually get me to slow down and reveal something about myself and risk being seen.
-Risk being known.
-Risk people having thoughts about this specific aspect of my life, because I'm telling them an intimate story about it.
+I'm kind of making this up but not really because this is not that different from what I actually used to do and still do.
+I will talk about my own successes and failures - actually, I would pick a specific story from my life that would illustrate the point I'm trying to make that would actually get me to slow down and reveal something about myself and risk being seen, risk being known, risk people having thoughts about this specific aspect of my life because I'm telling them an intimate story about it.

 Or if I were to get more specific and get more personal, it might not be about me, but I might tell you about a story from one of my clients.
-When I do that, I would either leave the specifics vague, so it's not identifiable who I'm talking about.
-Or I would get permission from my client to talk about it in my marketing, first.
+And when I do that, I would either leave the specifics vague so it's not identifiable who I'm talking about, or I would get permission from my client to talk about it in my marketing first.
 That's important.

-But when I think about, "I'm going to tell this story about my client," that's far more of a risk than just talking about the nature of habits.
+But when I think about okay, so I'm going to tell this story about my client, that's far more of a risk than just talking about the nature of habits.
 Because there's risk in specificity.
 I'm going to say that one more time because it's really important.
 There is risk in specificity.

 Because if you're being general, if you're being abstract, if you're being conceptual, nobody can fight you about it.
 Nobody can disagree with it.
-If you say, "Good habits are important," who's going to argue with that?
+If you say good habits are important, who's going to argue with that?

-But if you give them something way more specific, you tell a real story from your life, and you're like, "This was the cost of abandoning the habit that I committed to," and you're specific about what that is, "This is what tangibly improved in my life because I did this habit," again, just as an example, that gives the reader or the listener, whatever, far more to think about, and to potentially disagree with you about, or potentially pick bones with, pick problems with.
+But if you give them something way more specific, like you tell a real story from your life and you're like, this was the cost of abandoning the habit that I committed to and you're specific about what that is and this is what tangibly improved in my life because I did this habit, again, just as an example, that gives the reader or the listener, whatever, far more to think about and to potentially disagree with you about, or potentially pick bones with, pick problems with.

-That is what emotional risk means.
-And, that is a good thing.
-If there's nothing in your copy that anybody can disagree with, or be offended by, or potentially misunderstand, that is not good.
-That's what makes your copy generic and forgettable and scroll past-able.
+That is what emotional risk means, and that is a good thing.
+If there's nothing in your copy that anybody can disagree with or be offended by or potentially misunderstand, that is not good.
+What that makes your copy is generic and forgettable and scroll-pastable.